sgaunet/s3xplorer/README.md

 s3xplorer is a web interface to parse a S3 bucket.

-In the beginning, this project was a POC to play with aws golang sdk v2 and the minio library.
+In the beginning, this project was a POC to play with AWS golang SDK v2 and the minio library.
 It's quite basic, it still needs refactor and improvements...

 ![s3xplorer](img/v0.1.0.png)